redcross/smoke-alarm-portal/INSTALL.md

         $ brew update
         $ brew install postgres
-        $ postgres -D /usr/local/var/postgres
-        $ created `whoami`   # (back ticks, not single quotes)
-        $ psql

-4. PostgreSQL probably created a `postgres` user, but if it didn't, add one:
+4. OPTIONAL: PostgreSQL probably created a `postgres` user, but if it didn't, you might want to add one:

         $ adduser postgres

 5. Set up the live config files.
+Note that there are multiple files to be edited here.

-  * Do `cp config.js.tmpl config.js`, then edit the latter.
+  1. Do `cp config.js.tmpl config.js`, then edit the latter.

         You'll probably want to update `exports.companyName`,
         `exports.projectName`, `exports.signupEnabled`,`exports.systemEmail`, and
         `exports.cryptoKey`.

-  * Do `cp config/config.json.tmpl config/config.json`, then edit the latter.
+  2. Do `cp config/config.json.tmpl config/config.json`, then edit the second.

         You'll need to fill in database usernames and passwords, and the Mailgun.com API key and sender information that the app